 998 Perry Highway, Pittsburgh, Pennsylvania 15237, United States

-Meredith has been in the veterinary field since 1988.
+Meredith is our Clinic Director and has been in the veterinary field since 1988.
 A lifelong learner, she has continued her education beyond a Licensed Veterinary Technician: in 2017 she earned her designation as a Certified Canine Rehabilitation Practitioner from the University of Tennessee.
 She is also a Certified Canine Fitness Trainer and is currently pursuing certification in pain management (CVPM).

 Physical fitness begins with a solid foundation: a foundation capable of enduring any number of surprising challenges.
 This provides a platform for your dog to overcome challenges faster and with less stress.
 When designed properly, an exercise program can be effective both mentally and physically in a short amount of time.

 With more than 50% of our canine companions considered to be overweight, a good basic fitness program can help reduce body weight, increase muscle strength, improve organ function, and prolong their lives.

 Our fitness team teaches you and your dog how to exercise with proper form, allowing your dog to work targeted muscle groups and focus on specific needs for sport and for overall health.
 The Canine Health Puzzle Program is well-rounded to improve your dog’s mental fitness, balance, strength, flexibility, and cardio-respiratory health.